Schwanke Honors Institute: Prep for College and Beyond

 On-campus housing with fellow pre-college students and residential staff, who are students of the Davidson Honors College.

 Structured days with weekday class meetings, pre-college activities such as college essay writing and study skills, as well as exploration of the many outdoor spaces Missoula and Montana have to offer in connection with the specific course you choose.
 Students must have completed their freshman year of high school by June 2018.
-Enrollment in the Institute is limited to 20 students per class, so we encourage you to submit your application today!
-Select the application link below to complete the online application:
+Enrollment in the Institute is limited to 20 students per class, so early submission is encouraged.

 Below are a few experiences you will have this summer in the Schwanke Honors Institute coordinated by the Davidson Honors College.
 A choice of three different, 3-credit courses designed to give pre-college students a preview of college academics taught by University of Montana faculty.